Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 2nd Proviso to Section 16(2) read with Rule [8][37(1)

-RP, who has availed of ITC on any inward supplies other than supplies taxable on RCM basis
+a RP, who has availed of ITC on any inward supply of goods or services or both other than supplies taxable on RCM basis

 in GSTR-3B for the tax period immediately following the period of 180 days from the date of the issue of the invoice.